Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems: Conclusion

 \item{The most common concern about increasing transparency through regulation is about potential exposure of trade secrets.
 Existing regulations are also seen as sufficient according to some businesses.
 Transparency is seen to also expose recommender systems to manipulation by bad actors.
 Implications for other fundamental rights are also a concern of many; these include the freedom of expression in particular.}

-\item{Given the numerous concerns of EU citizens, whether in terms of privacy violations or societal threats, the DSA fails to deliver in terms of recommender systems.
+\item{Given the numerous concerns of EU citizens and associated stakeholders, whether in terms of privacy violations or societal threats, the DSA fails to deliver in terms of recommender systems.
 That said, the regulation's scope is wide; the main focus is on content moderation and related platform issues.}

 \end{itemize}